Muhammad ibn Maslamah: Battle of Uhud and Banu Nadir

+Dumat al-Jandal and Thumama

+In 626, between August and September, Ibn Maslamah participated in the expedition to Dumat al-Jandal, where he was the only member of the party to capture a human prisoner; the other raiders returned only with cattle and camels.
+The captive brought back by Ibn Maslamah was Thumama ibn Uthal, the chieftain of the Banu Hanifa of Al-Yamama in central Arabia.
+Thumama was subsequently released by Muhammad without ransom, an act which prompted him to embrace Islam and return to his people to advocate for the faith.
+This conversion held significant political weight, as the Banu Hanifa were a vital agricultural community in Central Arabia and major suppliers of wheat to surrounding tribes.
+Following his conversion, Thumama imposed a grain embargo against the Quraysh of Mecca, severely disrupting their supply lines and compelling them to negotiate with the nascent Muslim state in Medina.

+Battle of the Trench and Qurayza

 The next major battle Ibn Maslamah participated in was the Battle of the Trench which occurred in the spring of 627, when the coalitions of Quraysh, Ghatafan, and other smaller tribes numbered to 10,000, besieged Medina.
 Ibn Maslamah stood as guard at Muhammad's tent by night.
 Then, the following day after the besiegers of Medina retreated, Ibn Maslamah participated in the punitive siege operation against another Jewish tribe in Medina, the Qurayza tribe who betrayed Medina and sided with the coalition army in the Battle of the Trench.
 As the Qurayza tribesmen surrendered, Ibn Maslamah was the one who tied the prisoners' wrists.
 Ibn Maslamah was tasked to guard the Jewish tribe captives who were to be executed.
 A Jew named 'Amr ibn Suda snuck past the guard during the night, slipped out of Medina and was never seen again.
 Ibn Maslamah told Muhammad that he had deliberately allowed 'Amr to escape because he had not participated in the treachery of the Qurayza.
-Muhammad accepted this story and said that God had delivered 'Amr because of his faithfulness.
+Muhammad accepted this story and said that God had delivered Amr because of his faithfulness.
 When the Qurayza prisoners were being sold, Ibn Maslamah bought a woman and her two sons for 45 coins of dinar.
 These coins were acquired by Ibn Maslamah when he was awarded three portions of the spoils of war, since the Fiqh ruling in Islam allowed the horsemens for bigger spoils from Infantry, and Ibn Maslamah fought in this siege on his horse.